MichaelMurithi/angular-playground/stock-market/note.md

 All strutural
 directives in Angular start with an asterisk (\*), like:

-`*ngIf` - Used for conditionally showing/hiding elements
+- `*ngIf` - Used for conditionally showing/hiding elements

-`*ngFor` - directive is used for creating multiple elements, usually one for each instance of some or the other object in an array
+- `*ngFor` - directive is used for creating multiple elements, usually one for each instance of some or the other object in an array

+Instance variables avaiable with the \*ngFor directive:

+- `index` - specifies the index of the current item.
+- `even` - this is true when the item has an even index
+- `odd` - true when the item has an odd index
+- `first` - true when the item is the first item in the array
+- `last` - true when the item is the last item in the array

+* `trackBy` - used when we are going to reload the list (for example, loading it from an observable that makes a server call).
+It helps in
+  performance:

+- It takes a `trackByFunction` which should return the value by which to track items in the list